naikshubham/Forecasting-using-Python/Time-Series-Analysis/README.md

 #### Converting between ARMA, AR and MA models
 - ARMA models can be converted to pure AR or pure MA models.

+### Cointegration Models
+- The idea behind cointegration is that even if the prices of two different assests both follow random walks, it is still possible that a linear combination of them is not a random walk.
+- If that's true, then even though P & Q are not forecastable because they're random walks, the linear combination is forecastable, and we say that P and Q are cointegrated.

+#### Analogy : Dog on a Leash
+- Pt = Owner, Qt = Dog.
+Both series look like a random walk.
+Difference, or distance between them, looks mean reverting.
+If dog falls too far behind, it gets pulled forward.
+If dog gets too far ahead, it gets pulled back.

+#### Example : Heating Oil and Natural Gas
+- Both Heating Oil prices and Natural Gas prices look like they're random walks.
+But when we look at the spread or difference between them, the series looks like it's mean reverting.